 The amount of monitoring with hydroxychloroquine varies from centre to centre.
 More frequent surveillance is needed if laboratory values are abnormal or with high-risk patients.

 Hydroxychloroquine levels can be measured in the blood.
-This can potentially be used for monitoring the patient's adherence to treatment and where response has been inadequate.
+This can potentially be used for monitoring the patient's adherence to treatment and where the response has been inadequate.
 No standardised effective reference level has been validated.
 Cohorts with significant improvement or remission of their systemic lupus have had hydroxychloroquine blood levels of >750 ng/mL; a blood level of >500 ng/mL is considered as adherent.

 See the DermNet NZ bookstore.